Polygamy is Heavenly says Pedophile Prophet

 Is polygamy really so heavenly, Mr. Jeffs?

-Posted on August 12, 2011, in feminism, gender, sex, sexism, women and tagged feminism, FLDS, gender, pedophilia, polygamy, religion, sex, sexism, Warren Jeffs, women.
+Posted on August 12, 2011, in feminism, gender, sex and sexuality, sexism, women and tagged feminism, FLDS, gender, pedophilia, polygamy, religion, sex and sexuality, sexism, Warren Jeffs, women.
 Bookmark the permalink.
 2 Comments.